LePetitJayJay/Victoria-2-Anime-Mod/README.md

 3. Recommended to use big frame submod for visibility: https://www.moddb.com/games/victoria-2-heart-of-darkness/addons/big-flag-frames-for-victoria-2-304-and-hpm (compatible with GFM and HFM too)

-NOTE: in case of anime flags staying when the submod isn't selected on GFM/HFM/elsewhere, delete flags folder on Documents\Paradox Interactive\Victoria II\GFM\gfx or Documents\Paradox Interactive\Victoria II\HFM\gfx.
+4. in case of anime flags staying when the submod isn't selected on GFM/HFM/elsewhere, delete flags folder on Documents\Paradox Interactive\Victoria II\GFM\gfx or Documents\Paradox Interactive\Victoria II\HFM\gfx.

 For questions I'm available on the modding server (https://discord.gg/EbY7qaA, idk but for some reason any message sent to the channel there gets deleted tho) or anime backlog server (https://discord.gg/wcsEXYDs5M)